 Our Visit to the Valley, Rich Paschall

-Our return flight left early in the day so our options were to stay overnight near Frankfurt, or get to some place were we could make the journey in a short period of time.
+Our return flight left early in the day so our options were to stay overnight near Frankfurt or get to someplace where we could make the journey in a short period of time.
 We decide to go to Heidelberg for two nights.

 The population of the city is approximately 160,000 with a fourth of that said to be students at the renowned university.
-Founded it 1386, it is Germany’s oldest and one of the world’s most respected universities.
-It’s buildings are spread out over a large section of the old town.
+Founded in 1386, it is Germany’s oldest and one of the world’s most respected universities.
+Its buildings are spread out over a large section of the old town.

 The oldest streets are narrow, and making your way down them by on foot or by vehicle can be a challenge.
 Nevertheless, we found the city a great place to explore on foot.
 Narrow streets may surprise you by opening up onto plazas or university sites that provide open spaces.

 In our travels about town, we often noticed many flower shops.
 For late October we found the abundance of flowers to be amazing.
 The moderate temperature and somewhat longer growing season may be partly responsible.
 The cultural interest certainly comes into play as tourists are not likely buying any.

 In all of the European cities we explore, we stop by churches of many denominations.
 We often find structures of architectural and historical significance.
 Many still operate as churches.
 A few are no more than museums now.
 Some are both actually.